 Generally I use liquid fertilisers (Miracle Grow all purpose concentrated plant food 6-3-6 plus micronutrients is as good as anything. ) in pots or a few pellets of Duo (see below) taking care not to scatter the pellets too near the stems.
-Plastic pots are fine but better are clay pots with broken bits of pot & sharp sand or coarse grit in the foot to improve drainage.
+Plastic pots are fine but better are clay/terracotta pots.
 The clay surface is always negatively charged & the plants can more easily pick up the positive ions, such as calcium, potassium, iron & magnesium, off the clay surface.
 What this means in practice is that the plant’s roots will grow right into the surface of the clay to pick up these ions.
 You will see this if you transplant a Passiflora out of a clay pot, the roots will have burrowed right into the pot surface.
 Where I live there is a very heavy layer of clay soil a few feet down or less, it is noticeable that when the bigger Passiflora reach that layer they start to grow really well.
 Aaron Gilbert from California USA comments however that clay pots are unsuitable for use outdoors there, due to the pots constantly drying out in the heat.
 Plants grown in pots outside over the warmer months are likely to have the nutrients washed out of the soil if there is a lot of rain.

 In the ground